oils-for-unix/oils/doc/unicode.md

 Notes on Unicode in Shell
 =========================

+## Philosophy

+Oil's unicode support is unlike that of other shells because it's UTF-8-centric.

+In other words, it's like newer languages like Go, Rust, Julia, and Swift, as opposed , JavaScript, and Python (despite its Python heritage).
+The latter languages use the notion of "multibyte characters".

+In particular, Oil doesn't have global variables like LANG for libc or a notion of "default encoding".
+In my experience, these types of globals cause correctness problems.

+## List of Unicode-Aware Operations in Shell

-This is a list of operations in shell that should be aware of Unicode characters.
-(OSH doesn't implement all of them yet, e.g. all the glob stuff.)
+This is a list of operations that SHOULD be aware of Unicode characters.
+OSH doesn't implement all of them yet, e.g. the globbing stuff.

 - Length operator counts code points: `${#s}`
   - TODO: provide an option to count bytes.